Alice M. Greenwald

 Patricia E. Harris, CEO of Bloomberg Philanthropies and Founding Trustee, National September 11 Memorial & Museum

-Ms. Greenwald served as Associate Museum Director, Museum Programs, at the United States Holocaust Memorial Museum (USHMM) in Washington, D.C., from September 2001 to February 2006.
-Her 19-year affiliation with USHMM began in 1987, when she served as a member of the “Design Team” for the Permanent Exhibition, and continued on as an expert advisor, helping to structure the collections department, develop temporary and traveling exhibitions, conceive educational programming, produce institutional literature, and prepare a case statement for development initiatives.
+Ms. Greenwald served as Associate Museum Director for Museum Programs at the United States Holocaust Memorial Museum (USHMM) in Washington, D.C., from September 2001 to February 2006.
+Her 19-year affiliation with USHMM began in 1987 as a member of the Design Team for the Permanent Exhibition and continued through her work as an expert advisor, contributing to collections strategy, exhibition development, educational programming, institutional publications, and development initiatives.

 From 1986-2001, Ms. Greenwald was the principal of Alice M. Greenwald/Museum Services, providing expertise to various clients including, in addition to USHMM, the Baltimore Museum of Industry, the Pew Charitable trusts, and the Historical Society of Princeton.